OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically to reveal additional content when hovered over, providing a clean and engaging user experience without relying on JavaScript.
-This example uses only CSS3 properties.
+No JavaScript is required!
+This utilizes CSS transitions and transforms to achieve a smooth, visually appealing animation.

 **Description of the Styling:**

-This effect leverages CSS transitions and the `max-height` property.
-The card initially has a small `max-height`, limiting its visible content.
-On hover, the `max-height` is changed to a larger value (or `auto` to allow the content to naturally expand), revealing the hidden content.
-Smooth transitions ensure a polished animation.
+The styling focuses on creating a card with a subtle hover effect.
+On hover, the card expands slightly, revealing more content that was initially hidden.
+This is achieved using CSS transitions to smoothly animate the changes in `transform: scale()` and the visibility of hidden content.

 **Full Code:**